HewlettPackard/oneview-golang/Godeps/_workspace/src/github.com/docker/machine/docs/reference/create.md

 This will set the swarm scheduling strategy to "binpack" (pack in containers as tightly as possible per host instead of spreading them out), and the "heartbeat" interval to 5 seconds.

+## Pre-create check

+Since many drivers require a certain set of conditions to be in place before they can successfully perform a create (e.g. VirtualBox should be installed, or the provided API credentials should be valid), Docker Machine has a "pre-create check" which is specified at the driver level.

+If this pre-create check succeeds, Docker Machine will proceed with the creation as normal.
+If the pre-create check fails, the Docker Machine process will exit with status code 3 to indicate that the source of the non-zero exit was the pre-create check failing.